Mary Sutherland (forester): Career

 In New Zealand a State Forest Service had been established in 1921.
 This Service was under the direction of the Canadian-trained forester Leon MacIntosh Ellis.
 Sutherland was attracted to New Zealand because she felt it offered forestry conditions similar to those in the United Kingdom.
+She also had a family connection to New Zealand, as her sister Kate was now living there.
+Sutherland emigrated to New Zealand in 1923 on the SS Paparoa when she was 30 years old.
+She was offered a temporary position at the New Zealand State Forest Service and started work in late 1923 in Wellington.

-She emigrated to New Zealand in about 1924 and attended a three-week introductory course for rangers of the New Zealand Forest Service at Whakarewarewa.
-During this course Sutherland was required to stay at the Geyer Hotel instead of camp with the other rangers.
+Sutherland attended a three-week introductory course for rangers of the New Zealand Forest Service at Whakarewarewa.
+New Zealand's State Forest Service had an entirely male workforce at this time, and she encountered conservatism and male prejudice in the workplace.
+During this course, Sutherland was required to stay at the Geyer Hotel instead of camp with the other (male) rangers.
 This attitude to women rangers resulted in a financial disincentive for the Forest Service to send Sutherland into the field.
 However, despite it she managed to obtain a permanent appointment in 1925 with the Forest Service.
-She was employed at the Wellington and Rotorua offices to do investigative work in silviculture.
+She was employed at the Wellington and Rotorua offices to do investigative and experimental work in silviculture.

+She travelled extensively throughout New Zealand for her job, visiting experimental nurseries and plantations around the country, and writing up her findings in reports, articles and papers.
+She also gave public lectures about trees and forestry, and was heavily involved in a forestry in schools programme.

 In 1924 she had become a member of the Empire Forestry Association and was appointed a Fellow of the Society of Foresters of Great Britain in 1928.
+The New Zealand Institute of Foresters (NZIF), established in 1927, lists Sutherland among its founding members.
+She supported the institute's aims and activities, serving as a councillor in 1935 and as vice-president in 1940-41.
+Her design of a sprig of fruiting rimu was voted into the NZIF official seal, which is still used today.

-In 1929 she undertook research for a paper entitled A microscopical study of the structure of the leaves of the genus pinus, which was published in the Transactions and Proceedings of the New Zealand Institute in 1933.
+In 1929 she undertook research to determine microscopic characters that could be used to identify the many exotic conifer species that had been brought to New Zealand over the previous 80 years for wood, paper, turpentine and resin.
+She published the results in a paper entitled, "A microscopical study of the structure of the leaves of the genus Pinus," which was published in the Transactions and Proceedings of the New Zealand Institute in 1933.